woodworking is a journey

 Our beginner relief carving class introduces beginners to the material and the tools, presenting a way of working with wood that allows for warmth, character, and expression in virtually any object

-a series of woodworking projects and instructional sessions that build on skills learned in Woodworking Foundations and Beginner DIY — let’s build things and develop skill
+Expand your learning with instructional clinics that build on skills learned in Woodworking Foundations and Beginner Woodshop.

 projects